This post was originally published on January 27, 2015 and has since been updated for accuracy and comprehensiveness.

 The winter months see an increase in fires caused by heating equipment.
 In fact, half of all home-heating fires occur between December and February.

 To prevent fires, get your furnaces, space heaters, chimneys and radiators cleaned regularly.
 Keep flammable materials like bedding, curtains, paper and Christmas decorations away from heat sources to prevent a disaster.

 Also, it’s a good time to ensure your smoke detectors are functioning properly and have new batteries, if needed.

 8. Leverage Home Automation Technology

-With home automation, you can schedule set times to turn the heat and lights on and off.
+With home automation, you can schedule the heat and lights to turn on and off at set times.
+Some smart thermostats pair with your mobile device and security system to enable geofencing, which automatically dim the lights and adjust the thermostat as you drive away.
 This adds convenience to your daily routine and helps you save on utility bills.

 If you want to discover more home automation products to link your security system, smart home devices and smartphone for a more convenient home this winter, start here.